Film Competition Guidelines

 - Use of Prop/Line: These elements should be used creatively to help tell your story.

-Note: Entrants will have one week for production.
+Note: Entrants will have two weeks for production.